Shiva-Heidari/Shiva-Heidari/README.md

 - Hardware-aware transpilation and layout visualization
 - Translating physical intuition into simulation-driven insight

-I'm passionate about turning theory into practical tools and code that help advance next-generation quantum hardware.
+I am passionate about turning theory into practical tools and code that help advance next-generation quantum hardware.

 ## Projects in Progress